-So you’ve tied the knot, and now it’s time to escape for a week or two for some fun.
-While there are many popular destinations for a honeymoon, it can be easy to get lost (literally) in the crowd of people who had the same place in mind.
+So you’ve tied the knot (or you’re going to soon), and now it’s time to plan your escape for a week or two of some fun.
+While there are many popular honeymoon destinations throughout the world, it can be easy to get lost (literally) in the crowd of people who had the same place in mind.

-For a honeymoon that checks the box of adventurous, iconic travel without that of too many fellow sightseers, below are five popular countries with unconventional/less traveled (but still delightful) destinations within.
+For a unique honeymoon destination that checks the box of adventurous, iconic travel without that of too many fellow sightseers, keep reading!

 The country itself is ginormous, but can be broken up into regions: West Coast, East Coast, Midwest, and the South.
 Explore the deserts of Arizona and New Mexico; road trip through all the New England states; wind your way up the Pacific Coast Highway; or follow the fabled Route 66.
 Admire the view from the secluded Bound Brook Island Beach on Cape Cod.
 Wander through the vast Presidio in San Francisco.
 Explore the Philbrook Museum in Tulsa, built in the style of an Italian Renaissance mansion.
 Meander down Portland’s (Maine) charming cobbled streets.
 Take in the architecture of the country’s (supposedly) oldest city: St. Augustine, Florida.